arkishshah/OrderFood-Android-Application/README.md

 # OrderFood-Android-Application
-An android application which facilitates the food ordering services for restaurants.
+An android application which facilitates customer's food ordering services in restaurants.